PhiTux/DailyTxT/README.md

 ### More detailed Installation

-DailyTxT is inteded to be run via Docker.
+DailyTxT is intended to be run by Docker.
 There is an [official docker image](https://hub.docker.com/r/phitux/dailytxt/).

 Use the **docker-compose.yml** file in this repo and adapt it.
 You see it here: